Jacobites, Scottish History small group mature travellers tour

 The Battle of Culloden changed the highland way of life forever and this museum will provide an insight into Scottish culture.

 In the afternoon a walking tour at Killiecrankie is included where the first battle in the Jacobite rebellion took place (1689).
-The House of Dun is included on the way back to Aberdeen.
+A visit to the House of Dun is included on the way to Aberdeen.

 Day 9: Aberdeen